TaitingLu/VisRing/README.md

 ## Contact

-For questions or collaboration inquiries, please contact [Your Name or Email].
+For questions or collaboration inquiries, please contact txl5518 \at psu.edu.

 ---